Skip to content

 Review behavior

 Reviews are advisory by design.
-Quorum posts review comments and status checks for visibility while humans keep merge control.
+PR Quorum posts review comments and status checks for visibility while humans keep merge control.

 Reviewer Panel